kctang/fuse-demo/README.md

     # add dependent third party packages
     m add msavin:mongol zodiase:mdl momentjs:moment useraccounts:mdl

+// TODO: [useraccounts:mdl](https://github.com/meteor-useraccounts/mdl) has not been published so need to link as local package

 Now, the packages (building blocks) are in place but you have not developed your application.
 So, this is what you will see when accessing http://localhost:3000/: